pcda17/pcda17.github.io/index.md

 -  Writing critically about data requires both a level of knowldege about data and data wrangling as it requires a level of knowledge about thinking and writing from critical perspectives learned in cultural studies.
 While this course does not *teach* cultural studies, an understanding of and experience in humanities theory and research and the principles of cultural studies are essential.

 -  Imitating and modifying others’ code is essential in learning to program.
-You can many examples and explanations on [Stack Exchange](http://stackexchange.com) and similar online forums.
+You can find many examples and explanations on [Stack Exchange](http://stackexchange.com) and similar online forums.
 Taking one or two lines without attribution is OK; if you use a longer chunk of code found online, add a #comment with the source’s URL.

 -   Begin assignments early.
 If you realize what you had in mind is more difficult than expected, talk to the instructor about choosing an alternative.